 While the tools work well, the case isn’t a fan favorite.
 Consumers report that the clips are weak and they anticipate replacing the case well before the tools wear out.
 Additionally, because many are now sold by third parties, keep an eye on the tools involved.

-- Fourteen tools provide a solid foundation for the beginner professional tradesperson
+- 14-Piece tool set provides a solid foundation for the beginner professional tradesperson

-- Lineman Pliers with Journeyman handles feature a built-in channel to quickly and easily pull flat steel fish tape...
+- Tool Kit has Lineman Pliers with Journeyman handles that feature a built-in channel to quickly and easily pull flat...

 - Journeyman Diagonal-Cutters cut ACSR, screws, nails and most hardened wire